draios/sysdig-cloud-scripts/support_util/README.md

 Environments used for the test are Kubernetes v1.28 and greater and OpenShift v4.12 and greater.

 # Note for airgapped environment or enviroment with limited access to Internet
-The script execute a curl on a S3 url provided by Sysdig support, if your env is airgapped or with limited access to Internet, you can just hit `Control+c` when the script ask for such S3 url, and share the archive as attachment of the case.
+If your env is airgapped or with limited access to Internet, please follow the instructions provided by the script.

 # Usage